-Objective Estimand To determine if BCG vaccination compared with Estimand 14a.1 placebo reduces the need of mechanical ventilation due to COVID-19 in the absence of a COVID vaccine, Population: mITT population measured over 6 months following randomisation in Outcome: need of mechanical ventilation due to COVID-19 by 6 months healthcare workers who did not have a previous Interventions: BCG vs Placebo SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) any other vaccine (Treatment Policy strategy) Summary Measure: Adjusted difference in proportion of participants To determine if BCG vaccination compared with Estimand 14b.1 placebo reduces the need of mechanical ventilation DUE TO COVID-19 in the absence of a COVID Population: mITT population vaccine, measured over 12 months following Outcome: need of mechanical ventilation due to COVID-19 by 12 months
+Objective Estimand To determine if BCG vaccination compared with Estimand 14a.1 placebo reduces the need of mechanical ventilation due to COVID-19 in the absence of a COVID vaccine, Population: mITT population measured over 6 months following randomisation in Outcome: need of mechanical ventilation due to COVID-19 by 6 months healthcare workers who did not have a previous Interventions: BCG vs Placebo SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Treatment Policy strategy) Summary Measure : Adjusted difference in proportion of participants To determine if BCG vaccination compared with Estimand 14b.1 placebo reduces the need of mechanical ventilation DUE TO COVID-19 in the absence of a COVID Population: mITT population vaccine, measured over 12 months following Outcome: need of mechanical ventilation due to COVID-19 by 12 months randomisation in healthcare workers who did not Interventions: BCG vs Placebo have a previous SARS-CoV-2 positive test result Handling of Intercurrent events: when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Treatment Policy strategy) Summary Measure: Adjusted difference in proportion of participants To determine if BCG vaccination compared with Estimand 14a.2 placebo reduces the need of mechanical ventilation due to COVID-19 irrespective of receiving a COVID- Population: as 14a.1 19 specific vaccine or any other vaccine, measured Outcome: as 14a.1 over 6 months following randomisation in Interventions: as 14a.1 healthcare workers who did not have a previous Handling of Intercurrent events: - COVID-19 specific vaccine (Treatment Policy strategy)

-Objective Estimand randomisation in healthcare workers who did not Interventions: BCG vs Placebo have a previous SARS-CoV-2 positive test result Handling of Intercurrent events: when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Treatment Policy strategy) Summary Measure: Adjusted difference in proportion of participants To determine if BCG vaccination compared with Estimand 14a.2 placebo reduces the need of mechanical ventilation due to COVID-19 irrespective or receiving a COVID- Population: as 14a.1 19 Specific vaccine of any other vaccine, measured Oulcome: ds 14d.1 over 6 months following randomisation in Interventions: as 14d.1 Neallingare workers who due not have a previous - COVID-19 specific vaccine (Treatment Policy strategy) time of randomisation - any other vaccine (Treatment Policy strategy) Summary Measure: as 14a.1 To determine if BCG vaccination compared with Estimand 14b.2 placebo reduces the need of mechanical ventilation due to COVID-19 irrespective of receiving a COVID- Population: as 14b.1 19 specific vaccine or any other vaccine, measured Outcome: as 14b.1 over 12 months following randomisation in Interventions: as 14b.1 healthcare workers who did not have a previous Handling of Intercurrent events: SARS-CoV-2 positive test result when assessed at - COVID-19 specific vaccine (Treatment Policy strategy) time of randomisation. - any other vaccine (Treatment Policy strategy) To determine if BCG vaccination compared with Estimand 14a.3 placebo reduces the need of mechanical ventilation due to COVID-19 illness in the absence of any Population: as 14a.1 vaccine, measured over 6 months following Outcome: as 14a.1 randomisation in healthcare workers who did not Interventions: as 14a.1 have a previous SARS-CoV-2 positive test result Handling of Intercurrent events: when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure: as 14a.1 To determine if BCG vaccination compared with Estimand 14b.3 placebo reduces the need of mechanical ventilation due to COVID-19 in the absence of any vaccine, Population: as 14b.1 measured over 12 months following randomisation Outcome: as 14b.1 in healthcare workers who did not have a previous Interventions: as 14b.1 SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure: as 14b.1 1) adjust by stratification factors used at randomisat ion;
+Objective Estimand SARS-CoV-2 positive test result when assessed at - any other vaccine (Treatment Policy strategy) time of randomisation.
+Summary Measure: as 14a.1 To determine if BCG vaccination compared with Estimand 14b.2 placebo reduces the need of mechanical ventilation due to COVID-19 irrespective of receiving a COVID- Population: as 14b.1 19 specific vaccine or any other vaccine, measured Outcome: as 14b.1 over 12 months following randomisation in Interventions: as 14b.1 healthcare workers who did not have a previous Handling of Intercurrent events: SARS-CoV-2 positive test result when assessed at COVID-19 specific vaccine (Treatment Policy strategy) time of randomisation. - any other vaccine (Treatment Policy strategy) Summary Measure: as 14b.1 To determine if BCG vaccination compared with Estimand 14a.3 placebo reduces the need of mechanical ventilation due to COVID-19 illness in the absence of any Population: as 14a.1 vaccine, measured over 6 months following Outcome: as 14a.1 randomisation in healthcare workers who did not Interventions: as 14a.1 have a previous SARS-CoV-2 positive test result Handling of Intercurrent events: when assessed at time of randomisation. - COVID-19 specific vaccine (Hypothetical Strategy) - any other vaccine (Hypothetical Strategy) Summary Measure: as 14a.1 Estimand 14b.3 To determine if BCG vaccination compared with Estimand 140.3 placebo reduces the need of mechanical ventilation Denulation, as 14h 1 due to COVID-19 in the absence of any vaccine, Population: as 14b.1 measured over 12 months following randomisation Outcome: as 14b.1 in healthcare workers who did not have a previous Interventions: as 14b.1 SARS-CoV-2 positive test result when assessed at Handling of Intercurrent events: - COVID-19 specific vaccine (Hypothetical Strategy) time of randomisation. - any other vaccine (Hypothetical Strategy) Summary Measure: as 14b.1 · · · · · · · · · · · · · · · · · · · 1) adjust by stratification factors used at randomisat ion;